Thank you for taking a few moments to read this raw letter from one parent to another. If you have any questions, please feel free to contact me.

 Anger is actually an opportunity, but it’s hard to see it that way when we’re immersed in it or find ourselves reacting harshly with people we care about.
 You have the power to work through anger, though, because it is happening inside of you.
 Whatever you are thinking and feeling right now can lead to a very empowering relationship with your emotions so you move from reacting to responding and from doubt to clear guidance with your children.

-Clear Presence was born out of the knowledge that people can change, parents can transform anger and aggression, kids respond to inner change on the part of the parent, and we hold inside the keys to our own freedom in the parent-child relationship and life.
+Parents can transform anger and aggression, kids do respond to inner change on the part of the parent, and we hold inside the keys to our own growth in the parent-child relationship and life.

-The basis for the work is discovering who we really are inside of the thoughts and feelings we experience – something that no person or experience can take away.
+How?
+We start by discovering who we really are inside of the thoughts and feelings we experience through mindfulness and meditation – something that no person or experience can take away.
 From there we get to determine how we parent our kids, relate to our partners and friends, and live our lives.

 If you are in the throes of doubt, anger, or simply want a different relationship with your kids I invite you to start by reading Navigating Emotions for Parents or joining the Sane Parenting Challenge – a six week journey to address the way you respond when parenting feels intense.
 Change starts with us.